idaholab/Malcolm-Test/README.md

 While this tool will work with both Virtualbox and Libvirt, Virtualbox is much faster and is highly recommended.
 It has the ability to work with vmware, but I have been unable to test this out.

-While this tool will work with both Virtualbox and Libvirt, Virtualbox is much faster and is highly recommended.
-It has the ability to work with vmware, but I have been unable to test this out.

 List of every available pcap to test with this tool came from https://github.com/mmguero-dev/Malcolm-PCAP